Gene activity fully predicts transcriptional bursting dynamics: Results

 With our approach, the extracted single allele transcription rates are no longer masked by the Pol II elongation dwell time, unlike the directly measured intensities.
 Instead, they capture initiation events (i.e., Pol II release for productive elongation).
 Consequently, these rates are independent of gene length, allowing for direct comparisons across different genes.
-This facilitated the intriguing observation that the genes reach a similar maximum average transcription rate, denoted as $R=\avg{r}$ (Fig. \ref{figS3}A, Video V5).
+This facilitated the intriguing observation that the gap genes average transcription rate, computed over nuclei per spatial position and time, denoted as $R=\avg{r}$, reach a similar maximum $R_{\rm max}=14.8\pm0.9\,$mRNA/min (Fig. \ref{figS3}A, Video V5).
 Moreover, these average transcription rates closely mirror the well-documented average protein dynamics \cite{Dubuis2013}.
 Simple assumptions related to diffusion and lifetime, without the need for explicit post-transcriptional regulation, are sufficient to quantitatively predict protein patterns from the mean transcription rates $R$ (Fig. \ref{figS4} and Video V6).
 Thus, in this system, the functional output, namely protein synthesis, predominantly relies on transcription regulation.
-Our quantitative imaging and deconvolution approach pave the way for uncovering how this regulation emerges from the single-allele transcription dynamics.
+Our quantitative imaging and deconvolution approach paves the way for uncovering how this regulation emerges from the single-allele transcription dynamics.